kwebio/kweb-docs/dom.rst

 (scroll down to the *Functions* section).
 This provides a nice statically-typed HTML DSL, fully integrated with the Kotlin language.

-If an tag doesn't have explicit support in Kweb that's not a problem.
+If a tag doesn't have explicit support in Kweb that's not a problem.
 For example, here is how you might use the infamous and now-obsolete <blink> tag:

 .. code-block:: kotlin